WalletGrower

 4.1

-Dave offers up to $500 in cash advances with no interest through its ExtraCash feature, paired with a full banking account, automatic budgeting tools, and a side hustle job finder โ€” all for $1/month membership.
+Dave offers up to $500 in cash advances with no interest through its ExtraCash feature, paired with a full banking account, automatic budgeting tools, and a side hustle job finder.
+Dave restructured pricing in February 2025 to a 5% service fee per advance (with a $5 floor and $15 cap) plus a membership fee โ€” $3/month for new members.

 The Bottom Line